-Regardless of beef breed or location, all UK beef farmers have one thing in common: the need to provide their animals with grass to eat - whether grazed or silaged.
+Regardless of breed or location, all UK dairy farmers have one thing in common: the need to provide their animals with grass to eat, whether grazed or silaged.

-In beef production, where margins can be tight, high quality grass can be the key to profitability, and keeping a constant supply in front of livestock makes sound financial sense.
+In dairy production, where margins are incredibly tight, high quality grass can be the key to profitability - so keeping a constant supply in front of livestock makes sound financial sense.

-Essential to the production of meat, grass is a cost effective form of feed that can be utilised all year round - in spring and summer by grazing livestock; and in winter as silage.
+Essential to the production of milk, grass is a cost effective form of feed that can be utilised all year round - in spring and summer by grazing livestock; and in winter as silage.

-On average, a good crop of silage costs around £30 per tonne to produce; while hay is around £75 per tonne; and grazed grass costs just £15 per tonne (fresh weight).

-Costing far less than manufactured animal feed, well-managed grassland can supply almost all of the energy and protein requirements of a beef herd.
+On average, a good crop of silage will cost around £30 per tonne to produce; while hay is around £75 per tonne; and grazed grass costs just £15 per tonne (fresh weight).
+Costing far less than manufactured animal feed, well-managed grassland can supply almost all of the energy and protein requirements of a dairy herd.